 How to be a buyer in a sellers’ market

-If you were in the market to buy a home a little over a year ago, your experience would be very different than it is today.
-You might make a day of visiting open houses to get an idea of what’s out there and what you want.
+If you were in the market to buy before spring of 2020, your experience would be very different than it is today.
+You spend a day visiting open houses to get an idea of what’s out there and to get an idea of what you want.
 You might have even been able to come up with a list of properties, go over the pros and cons of each and narrow them down like you’re on one of those home hunting shows.

-And when you decided which house was the right one, you could high-five and hug your agent, as you prepared for in-person appraisals, walk-throughs and closings, shaking hands with everyone along the way.
+And when you decided which house was the right one, you could submit an offer, negotiate terms, then high-five and hug your agent, as you prepared for in-person appraisals, walk-throughs and closings, shaking hands with everyone along the way.

 A seller’s market is when supply is low and demand is high.
 The current housing inventory is as low as it’s been in years.
 Prices are at their highest national average since 2006.
 New construction is starting to make up for the imbalance, but it will be years until the houses are finished and relieve the problem of low supply.

-Demand is high for a couple of reasons, all related to COVID-19.
-Mortgage rates are at historic lows, as the Federal Reserve has lowered its Federal Funds Rate to stimulate the economy.
-In addition, millions of Americans are spending more time at home, and rethinking their needs because of that.
+Demand is high for a couple of reasons.
+Mortgage rates remain near historic lows.
+Millions of Americans have been spending more time at home and rethinking their needs because of that.
+It appears that some form of remote work is likely to stick around for a while.
 Some are opting for more space outside of the cities, while others are prioritizing home offices and areas for remote learning.

 Buy like a Boy or Girl Scout: Be prepared